Metronidazole for Dogs

 Metronidazole should not be given to dogs that are pregnant or lactating.
 It can be especially damaging to unborn puppies during the first trimester.
 The drug may also not be safe for young puppies or dogs with kidney disease.

 There are certain drugs that may not be safe to take with Metronidazole.
-For this reason, you should always tell your vet about any medication or supplements your dog is taking.
-In particular,it may not be suitable for dogs taking warfarin, phenytoin or cimetidine, amongst others.
+In particular, it may not be suitable for dogs taking warfarin, phenytoin or cimetidine, amongst others.